moomle0000/adm-zip-function-buffer/README.md

 License
 -------

-JSZip is dual-licensed.
+adm-zip is dual-licensed.
 You may use it under the MIT license *or* the LM license.
 See [LICENSE](LICENSE).